francogarcia02/Code-Challenge/README.md

 #### How to Run the Application:

 1. Download or clone the repository using `git clone https://github.com/francogarcia02/Code-Challenge.git`
-2. Use the command `npm install` to download the required packages listed in package.json .
+2. Use the command `cd Code-Challenge` and `npm install` to download the required packages listed in package.json .
 3. Use the command `npm start` to start the application.
 4. Utilize the Expo app on a mobile device to scan the QR code or use a mobile device emulator.